nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

 ----------------------------------------------------------------
 ## menj parameters ##

-TODO 03/21/24 (mac): menj parameters need to be updated to reflect actual implementation

 - `mfdn_variant`: `modes.VariantMode`, optional
-  - there are two different VariantMode to choose. ncci.modes.VariantMode.kH2 or ncci.modes.VariantMode.kMENJ
+  - there are two different VariantMode to choose ncci.modes.VariantMode.kH2 (default) or ncci.modes.VariantMode.kMENJ
-  - certain features of MFDn related to two body observables (for H2 runs) work only if kH2 is selected.
+  - certain features of MFDn related to two-body observables (for H2 runs) work only if kH2 is selected

 - `EMax` : `int`
-  - max energy quanta for 2 body truncation
+  - maximum oscillator quanta for 2 body truncation (a.k.a.
+N2max)
+  - it is assumed that the me2j files are in triangular truncation, so that eMax=EMax (i.e., N1max=N2max) (see call to ME2J_Init in menj.c)
-  - this number has to match with the me2j, me3j, trel and rsq interaction files that are to be read.
+  - this number is used to construct the "eMax{:d}_EMax{:d}" portion of the filename for the me2j interaction, trel, and rsq files to be read  (e.g., E3ax=12 give "eMax12_EMax12")

 - `E3Max` : `int`
-  - Max energy quanta for 3 body truncation
+  - maximum oscillator quanta for 3-body truncation
+  - it is assumed that the me3j files are in triangular truncation, so that eMax=E3Max (i.e., N1max=N3max) (see call to ME3J_Init in menj.c)
-  - this number has to match with the me2j, me3j, trel and rsq interaction files that are to be read.
+  - this number is used to construct the "eMax{:d}_EMax{:d}" portion of the filename for the me3j interaction file to be read (e.g., E3Max=12 give "eMax12_EMax12")

 - `me2j_file_id` : `str`
-  - file ID of the me2j interaction file.(This is part of the me2j
+  - base part of the filename for the me2j interaction file
-    interaction filename)
-  - part of this string contains the SRG flow parameter
+  - this part typically identifies the interaction and SRG flow parameter
+  - it does not contain the truncation or hw parameters

 - `me3j_file_id` : `str`
-  - file ID of the me3j interaction file.(This is part of the me3j
+  - base part of the filename for the me3j interaction file
-    interaction filename)
-  - part of this string contains the SRG flow parameter
+  - this part typically identifies the interaction and SRG flow parameter
+  - it does not contain the truncation or hw parameters

 - `use_3b` : `bool`
-  - if enabled 3 body interactions are also read
+  - whether or not 3-body interactions are to be read and included in the Hamiltonian